SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/04-Summary.md

 # In this lesson you learned:

 - Error boundaries are special React components that handle errors while a given component renders
-  - The errors must occur in the child component tree
+  * the errors must occur in the child component tree

 ```js
 class ErrorBoundary extends React.Component {